GauthamVarmaK/BusNearby/README.md

 # BusNearby
 A project to alert when bus is nearby or at the stop.

+I am a little lazy to comment and upload my code.
+However, if ur intrested, open an issue on this repo adn tag me.
+Will help

 Follow the [link to Check it Out in Action](https://www.youtube.com/watch?v=gG0qXoqHh5M)